The page covers:

 S. Salvatore ad tres images (S. Francesco di Paola) and Subura

-During the XVIIIth century Rome experienced a growth of its population, although lower than that of other European cities; this development led to the urbanisation of areas which had become almost rural after the fall of the Roman Empire.
+During the XVIIIth century Rome experienced a growth of its population, although lower than that of other European cities; this development led to the urbanisation of areas inside the city walls which had become almost rural after the fall of the Roman Empire.

 The view in March 2010

+In the plate Vasi ignored a building on the southern side of Piazza alli Monti which impairs the view of the square from nearby S. Maria ai Monti.
 In the late XIXth century the fašade of SS.
-Sergio e Bacco was modified and the buildings at its sides were enlarged; the shape of the square however is still that shown in the plate; today the neighbourhood is very lively with many restaurants, small hotels, nightclubs and specialized shops.
+Sergio e Bacco was modified and the buildings at its sides were enlarged; the shape of the square however is still that shown in the plate; today the neighbourhood is very lively with many restaurants, small hotels, music clubs and specialized shops.

 (left) The fountain; (right-above) detail of the

 middle basin; (right-below) coat of arms of Pope Sixtus V

 The fountain was designed by Giacomo della Porta and it was built in 1588-589; it was the first of a series of fountains which distributed the water of Acqua Felice, an aqueduct built by Pope Sixtus V. Piazza alli Monti is situated in a depression between the Fagutal, one of the peaks of the Esquiline Hill, and the Viminal.

 (left) House where St. Benedict Joseph Labre passed away; (centre) tablet indicating that the building belonged to the

 hospital of S. Antonio dei Portoghesi (to see similar tablets click here);